London Zoo: Architecture

 After Burton, Sir Peter Chalmers Mitchell and John James Joass were appointed to design the Mappin Terraces.
 Completed in 1914, the Mappin Terraces imitates a mountain landscape to provide a naturalistic habitat for bears and other mountain wildlife.
 In 1933 the Round House, designed by Berthold Lubetkin's Tecton Architectural Group to house gorillas, was one of the first modernist style buildings to be built in Britain.
 The following year the Penguin Pool also designed by Tecton, was opened; both now grade I listed.
 The Modernist dual concrete spiral ramps of the Penguin Pool have made it famous as a piece of modern architecture, but in 2004 the African penguins were moved out of the pool permanently following 'bumblefoot' infections in the birds caused by micro-abrasions from walking on the concrete.

 The Snowdon Aviary, built-in 1964 by Cedric Price, Lord Snowdon and Frank Newby, made pioneering use of aluminium and tension for support.
-A year later the Casson Pavilion, designed by Sir Hugh Casson and Neville Conder, was opened as an elephant and rhinoceros house.
+A year later, the Casson Pavilion, designed by Sir Hugh Casson and Neville Conder, was opened as an elephant and rhinoceros house.
 The Pavilion was commissioned "to display these massive animals in the most dramatic way" and designed to evoke a herd of elephants gathered around a watering hole.

 Many of these buildings are available on a private hire basis for events, as well as a number of the animal houses.
-The profits from use of spaces at the zoo are re-invested directly back into the society.
+The profits from the use of spaces at the zoo are re-invested directly back into the society.

 In popular culture

 In film and television

-Many films and television programmes have made use of London Zoo as a film set.
+Many films and television programmes have used London Zoo as a location for filming.